petterjuan/agentic-reliability-framework/README.md

 <h2 align="center">Enterprise-Grade Multi-Agent AI for Autonomous System Reliability & Self-Healing</h2>

 > **ARF is the first enterprise framework that enables autonomous, self-healing, context-aware AI agents for infrastructure reliability monitoring and remediation at scale.**
-> Battle-tested architecture for autonomous incident detection and healing
+> Battle-tested architecture for autonomous incident detection and healing.

 <div align="center">